CuarzoSoftware/SRM/doxygen/md/Tutorial.md

 [srm-example] - Connector 108 HDMI-A-0 Unknown Unknown.
 ```

-Please note that in the output, you may see connectors listed as "Unknown" for model and manufacturer if no display is attached to those connectors, which is expected behavior.
+Please note that in the output, connectors may appear as "Unknown" for model and manufacturer if no display is attached to those connectors.
+This is the expected behavior.

+In my case, you can observe that there is only one connected connector, which corresponds to my laptop screen (eDP-0).
+You can check the connectivity status of any connector with the srmConnectorIsConnected() function, which we will demonstrate in the upcoming sections.

 #### Rendering

-Now, let's explore rendering to the available connectors.
-To do this, we'll set up a common interface to handle OpenGL rendering events, which will be shared across all connectors.
+Now, let's delve into the process of rendering to the available connectors.
+Our approach involves setting up a unified interface for managing OpenGL rendering events, which will be shared across all connectors.
+While it's possible to employ distinct interfaces for each connector, for the sake of simplicity, we'll use a single interface here.

+It's of utmost importance to underscore that these events are initiated by SRM itself and should not be manually triggered by you.
+Additionally, it's essential to recognize that all these events are executed within the rendering thread of each connector, operating independently from the main thread.

 ```c
 // ...